JRL-CARI-CNR-UNIBS/l2p/README.md

 export OPENAI_API_KEY='YOUR-KEY' # e.g. OPENAI_API_KEY='sk-123456'
 ```

+Refer to [here](https://platform.openai.com/docs/quickstart) for more information.

 ## Current Works Reconstructed Using L2P
+The following are papers that have been reconstructed so far.
+This list will be updated in the future.

 - [x] `NL2Plan`
 - [x] `LLM+DM`
 - [x] `LLM+P`